PPP syndrome is the extremely rare association of pancreatitis, panniculitis, and polyarthritis.

 A sentinel loop is a short segment of adynamic ileus close to an intra-abdominal inflammatory process.

 The sentinel loop sign may aid in localising the source of inflammation.
 For example, a sentinel loop in the upper abdomen may indicate pancreatitis, while one in the right lower quadrant may ...

-Serous cystadenoma of the pancreas (or microcystic adenoma) is an uncommon type of benign cystic pancreatic neoplasm.
+Serous cystadenoma of the pancreas, also referred as microcystic adenoma, is an uncommon type of benign cystic pancreatic neoplasm.

 There is a recognised strong female predilection (M:F ~ 1:4) and usually presents in middle age to elderly patients (>60 years of age).

-Serrated polyposis syndrome (SPS), also called hyperplastic polyposis syndrome, is one of numerous polyposis syndromes and is characterised by the presence of multiple serrated polyps or a mixture of serrated and hyperplastic polyps, with the exact number required for diagnosis dependent on location and family history.
+Serrated polyposis syndrome (SPS), also called hyperplastic polyposis syndrome, is one of numerous polyposis syndromes and is characterised by the presence of multiple serrated polyps or a mixture of serrated and hyperplastic polyps, with the exact number required for diagnosis dependent on loca...

 Seurat spleen is an angiographic appearance seen following blunt trauma to the spleen.
 Multiple small punctate regions of intraparenchymal contrast extravasation lead to a spotted appearance.